saurav3199/CTF-writeups/HSCTF6/README.md

  Then at the end of the file i see some text `key is invisible`.
- So then i realise that the bytees must be xored with the key and we got it by this [script](assets/misc/fixchall.py).
+ So then i realise that the bytes must be xored with the key and we got it by this [script](assets/misc/fixchall.py).

 ```python
 import binascii